-8. Right to object (Article 21 of GDPR)
+9. Right to object (See Article 21 of GDPR for more information)

-The data subject shall have the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which is carried out for a) a legitimate interest pursued by the controller or by a third party or b) the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller, including profiling4 based on those provisions.
+The data subject shall have the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which is based on legitimate interest pursued by the controller or by a third party or if the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller, including profiling3 based on those provisions.
 The controller shall no longer process the personal data unless the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or for the establishment, exercise or defence of legal claims.

-9. Automated individual decision-making, including profiling (Article 22 of GDPR)
+10. Automated individual decision-making, including profiling (See Article 22 of GDPR for more information)